Natalie and Isaac, my two peas in a pod,

 Is There a Cost?

-No cost.
-Healthy Marriage, Healthy Family is a ministry of Hardinsburg Baptist Church.
+Yes, but it's a small cost that covers course materials.
 CHILDCARE WILL BE PROVIDED for those taking the class onsite.

 Who Will Teach the Course?